Board of Directors

 Bob L. McIntosh of Ullin was elected to represent Pulaski County.

 He is a retired school superintendent and has farmed his entire life.
 McIntosh spent 27 years as a school administrator in Pulaski County.

-He is married to Sue and they have four children, six grandchildren and two great grandchildren.
+He is married to Sue and they have four children, six grandchildren and six great grandchildren.
 They are members of the Crossroad United Methodist Church in Ullin.
 He enjoys boating, camping, traveling and volunteer work.